Nicholas-Krasnow/sequence-design-guide/README.md

 4. Set expression host to E. coli, set exclude sequences to exclude the restriction site BsaI [GGTCTC]
 5. Run codon optimization, save the output to as Excel file
 6. Confirm that the overhangs were designed correctly by checking that an example optimized sequence can be golden gate cloned with the LM627 acceptor plasmid using the Geneious cloning tool in the top taskbar
-7. Place an order for the output list of optimized sequences as IDT eblocks
+7. Place an order for the output list of optimized sequences as synthetic genes (e.g., IDT eblocks)